 Everything over Fabric

 We foresee GPUoF and NVMEoF becoming most practical for the vast majority of organizations that are ingesting and storing large amounts of data.
 There are many HBAs available today from companies, including Mellanox®, that allow everything to be run over fabric.
 This is all part of the movement to offload work from the CPU out to the edge of the server itself.
-Organizations will reap the benefits of freeing up CPU cycles for other core processing needs while storage and GPU are decoupled from the CPU.
+Organizations that put these technology advancements to work will reap the benefits of freeing up CPU cycles for other core processing needs while storage and GPU are decoupled from the CPU.

 Intel® Optane DC Memory